 It’s more than just Apple, of course, as you’d expect from one of the world’s most eminent education institutions, there’s plenty of valuable material – over 150 hours of audio and video podcasts about and from the University.

-https://itunes.ox.ac.uk include lectures by, and interviews with, world-leading academics and researchers; and a film about the University’s campaign ‘Oxford Thinking’ – the largest fundraising campaign in European university history – featuring Michael Palin.
+Additional highlights on https://itunes.ox.ac.uk include lectures by, and interviews with, world-leading academics and researchers; and a film about the University’s campaign ‘Oxford Thinking’ – the largest fundraising campaign in European university history – featuring Michael Palin.

 Potential applicants will be able to access free podcasts about how to apply to the University, including choosing a college and a course, and preparing for interview.
 They will also be able to see what an Oxford tutorial is like.